-Heath Marlow, chair, Center for Professional Development and Performing Arts Leadership, previously directed NEC's Sistema Fellows Program and Sistema Fellowship Resource Center.
+Heath Marlow, Associate Dean for Arts Leadership, previously directed NEC's Sistema Fellows Program and Sistema Fellowship Resource Center.
 His courses include Building a Community-Based Residency, El Sistema Survey: Investigating Music Education for Social Change, and Fundraising for Musicians through NEC's School of Continuing Education.
 Otherl #MusiciansAtWork activities include a workshop series, summer institutes, and consultations with NEC alumni.
 Heath is a core member of Music in 2050, a schoolwide initiative dedicated to exploring the role of music, musician, and conservatory in a drastically changing world.

 In addition to the Sistema Fellows, Heath has provided guidance to numerous musicians and musician-led initiatives, including musiConnects, Music Haven, Newport String Project, Little Opera, Tetra String Quartet, Trio Cleonice, A Far Cry, Palaver Strings, Thread Ensemble, Emissary Quartet, Castle of our Skins, Kithara Project, Guitars in the Classroom, Iris Piano Trio, and the Rhode Island Fiddle Project.
 He has served as a grant review panelist for the Massachusetts Cultural Council and as a mentor for National Arts Strategies' Creative Community Fellows Program.
 He is the president of the board of directors of musiConnects, a Mattapan-focused organization with a mission "to model and teach self-expression, peer leadership and community development through the transformative power of chamber music."